buerokratt/Buerokratt-onboarding/README.md

 # Bürokratt Onboarding

 ## About this document

+Intended target of this document are everyone interested in Bürokratt - business owners, product managers, IT architects and developers, etc.

-This is the most up-to-date, continuously improved document to answer, or reference to documents answering business-wise and technical questions about Bürokratt.
+This is the most up-to-date, continuously improved document containing references to everything Bürokratt-related.

 ## About Bürokratt
 _TO DO_